prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 However, not all metric types should have a temporality (e.g. gauge).
 Having `delta_` as part of the type label enforces that only specific metric types can have temporality.
 Otherwise, additional label error checking would need to be done to make sure `__temporality__` is only added to specific types.

+#### Add delta `__type__` label values

+Instead of a new `__temporality__` label, extend `__type__` from the [proposal to add type and unit metadata labels to metrics](https://github.com/prometheus/proposals/pull/39/files) with additional delta types for any counter-like types (e.g. `delta_counter`, `delta_histogram`).
+The original types (e.g. `counter`) will indicate cumulative temporality.
+(Note: type metadata might become native series information rather than labels; if that happens, we'd use that for indicating the delta types instead of labels.)

+A downside is that querying for all counter types or all delta series is less efficient - regex matchers like `__type__=~”(delta_counter|counter)”` or `__type__=~”delta_.*”` would have to be used.
+(However, this does not seem like a particularly necessary use case to optimise for.)

+Additionally, combining temporality and type means that every time a new type is added to Prometheus/OTEL, two `__type__` values would have to be added.
+This is unlikely to happen very often, so only a minor con.

 #### Metric naming convention

 Have a convention for naming metrics e.g. appending `_delta_counter` to a metric name.
 This could make the temporality more obvious at query time.
 However, assuming the type and unit metadata proposal is implemented, having the temporality as part of a metadata label would be more consistent than having it in the metric name.

 ### Querying deltas alternatives

-#### Lookahead and lookbehind of range

-The reason why `increase()`/`rate()` need extrapolation to cover the entire range is that they’re constrained to only look at the samples within the range.
-This is a problem for both cumulative and delta metrics.

-To work out the increase more accurately, they would also have to look at the sample before and the sample after the range to see if there are samples that partially overlap with the range - in that case the partial overlaps should be added to the increase.

-This could be a new function, or changing the `rate()` function (it could be dangerous to adjust `rate()`/`increase()` though as they’re so widely used that users may be dependent on their current behaviour even if they are “less accurate”).

-With deltas, we don’t need to lookbehind if we had CT-per-sample, only lookahead.

-This would be a good long-term proposal for deltas (and cumulative metrics).

 #### Do sum_over_time() / range for delta `rate()` implementation

 Instead of trying to approximate the rate over the interval, just sum all the samples in the range and divide by the range for `rate()`.
+This avoids any approximation which may be less effective for delta metrics where the start and end of series is harder to predict, so may be preferred by users.

 For cumulative metrics, just taking the samples in the range and not approximating to cover the whole range is a bad approach.
 In the cumulative case, this would mean just taking the difference between the first and last samples and dividing by the range.
 As the first and last samples are unlikely to perfectly align with the start and end of the range, taking the difference between the two is likely to be an underestimation of the increase for the range.